 Amitiza is available as an oval, soft gelatin capsule containing 8 mcg or 24 mcg of lubiprostone with “SPI” printed on one side.

 Take Amitiza exactly as your healthcare professional prescribes it to you.
 Do not change your dose or stop taking Amitiza without discussing it with them.
 Amitiza is typically taken twice daily.
 Taking Amitiza with food and water can help reduce the risk of nausea.
 You should swallow the Amitiza capsules whole.
 Do not break, crush, or chew Amitiza capsules.
 Store Amitiza at room temperature between 15°C-30°C (59°F-86°F) away from light and extreme temperatures.

-You are advised to read the medication guide provided with this medicine for the drug information and patient information, and always speak with your healthcare provider for medical advice about any changes to your dose so they can monitor and evaluate your condition.
+You are advised to read the medication guide provided with this medicine for drug information and patient information.
+Always speak with your healthcare provider for medical advice about any changes to your dose so they can monitor and evaluate your condition.